This article will throw light on the concept of psychological identity, how it’s related to ego, and the causes of an identity crisis.

 - My city

 - My lover

 Anything you add after “my” forms your extended identity, ideas you attach to your own self; ideas you use to define yourself.
 It’s easy to understand why people get so attached to their extended identities.
 It’s just an attempt to raise one’s self-worth.

 If you have a friend who owns a Mercedes, he’ll see himself as ‘the Mercedes owner’ and project that identity to the world to boost his self-worth.
 If your brother studied at MIT, he’ll project the identity of being an MITian to the world.

-People become strongly attached to their identities for a strong and valid reason- it helps them maintain their self-worth, a fundamental goal of all humans.
-So, losing an identity means losing one’s self-worth and nobody wants that.
+People become strongly attached to their identities for a valid reason- it helps them maintain their self-worth, a fundamental goal of all humans.
+So, losing an identity means losing one’s self-worth, and nobody wants that.

-The only way to avoid an identity crisis is not to identify with temporary things at all.
-I know that’s easier said than done, but you can do it by increasing your awareness of psychological phenomena and objectifying them.
-One way would be becoming more knowledgeable by reading articles such as the one you’re reading right now.
+The only way to avoid an identity crisis is to not identify with temporary things at all.
+I know that’s easier said than done, but you can do it by increasing your awareness of psychological phenomena and observing them objectively.